adrian-cucuet/luigis-P5/README.md

 ## Design<a name="design"></a>

-For the project I have used a website template that I had bought previously and I hold a license for commercial and personal use.
+For the project, I have used a website template that I had bought previously and I hold a license for commercial and personal use.
 In order to create the project I did make adjustments to the template in order to cover my User Stories and project functionality.

 ### Colors

-As for the colors I opted for simple and clean color scheme.
+As for the colors I opted for a simple and clean color scheme.
 Yellow is a versatile color that can be used effectively in website design.
 It is often associated with happiness, optimism, and creativity.
 It can also be used to grab attention and create a sense of urgency.

 <details>
 <summary>Color Scheme</summary>